12-Day Ladakh Photography Workshop

 HOW DO I RESERVE A PLACE?

 Simply fill out the form on this page to let us know your dates and preferences.
 We’ll need a USD 500 deposit via Paypal to reserve your dates.
 The remaining balance will be due on or before 60-days prior to the commencement of the tour.

 WHAT IF I NEED TO CANCEL?

 We understand that plans change, but please consider your deposit a firm commitment.
-A non-refundable deposit of USD $300 is payable to reserve your spot, with the remaining balance to be paid on or before 45-days prior to the commencement of the tour.
+A non-refundable deposit of USD 500 is payable to reserve your spot, with the remaining balance to be paid on or before 45-days prior to the commencement of the tour.
 In the event of cancellation, you will be refunded any amount outside of your initial deposit so long as you give us at least 45-days notice.
 Please check with us before making travel arrangements.